Doubts hang over UK's Johnson though bid to oust him fails

 LONDON (AP) — British Prime Minister Boris Johnson scrambled to patch up his tattered authority on Tuesday after surviving a no-confidence vote that exposed his shrinking support in a fractured Conservative Party and raised serious doubts about how long he can stay in office.

 The fact that the vote was held at all highlighted concerns that the famously people-pleasing Johnson has become a liability with voters.
-The scale of the rebellion — 41% voted against him — would have led some prime ministers to consider resigning.
+The scale of the rebellion — 41% of Conservative lawmakers voted against him — would have led most prime ministers to consider resigning.

-In the meantime, Johnson faces serious questions about his ability to govern at a time of increasing economic and social strain.

-He nevertheless vowed to focus on “what matters to the British people” — defined by him as the economy, health care and crime.
+Johnson vowed Tuesday to focus on “what matters to the British people,” defined by him as the economy, health care and crime.

-“We are able now to draw a line under the issues that our opponents want to talk about” and “take the country forward,” Johnson told Cabinet colleagues.
+“We are able now to draw a line under the issues that our opponents want to talk about” and “take the country forward,” he told Cabinet colleagues at their weekly meeting.

+But Johnson faces serious questions about his ability to govern a country at a time of increasing economic and social strain.

+Many Conservatives have concerns about the probity, and increasingly the popularity, of a prime minister who has previously shown a remarkable ability to shrug off scandal.

 “It will come as a big blow,” said Tim Bale, professor of politics at Queen Mary University of London.
 “The reality is that these contests have a habit of exposing quite how weak the authority of a prime minister is.”